Tourist killed in volcanic blast on Italian island of Stromboli | DW | 04.07.2019

 Most of the island's population left for the Aeolian island administrative center of Lipari.

-Stromboli became famous after a 1950 film of the same name by Roberto Rossellini, which starred Ingrid Bergman.
+Stromboli became famous after a 1950 film of the same name by Roberto Rossellini that starred Ingrid Bergman.

 Early last month, the INGV reported that nearby Mount Etna, on the island of Sicily, had burst into life with lava pouring from two eruptive fissures.
-The volcano previously erupted in December.
+The volcano last erupted in December.

 rc/se (dpa, AFP, AP, EFE)